perfana/afterburner/README.md

 # afterburner-java
 Simple self-running test jar to use in load test environments to tune and explore monitor and analysis tools.

+# Start
+Start in the afterburner-java directory:

+    mvn spring-boot:run

 # functions

 ## delay